Two curiosities in downtown Las Vegas, vintage train cars used by the likes of Teddy Roosevelt, Annie Oakley and Buffalo Bill, have been relocated.

 Some bidders were deterred by the cost of transporting the cars, estimated to be about $100,000.

 Ultimately, the cars were sold to a waste and recycling firm, Western Elite.
-The company is expected to feature the vintage train cars in its annual Christmas Express (also called the Western Elite Polar Express).

 Yes, we asked how much the train cars sold for, but the answer isn’t straightforward.
 It wasn’t a completely cash transaction.
 The deal included trade for waste disposal services, which makes sense given the fact the Stevens brothers will be in construction mode on their new resort, currently called 18 Fremont (formerly the Las Vegas Club).